choicespecs/TypescriptDesignPatterns/Command Pattern/README.md

 : knows how to perform the operations associated with carrying out a request.
 Any class may serve as a Reciever.

 ## Consequences

+1. _Supports undo & redo_
+   : We can encapsulate execute, redo, and undo within the command itself.
+However more complex multiple-level undo and redo will request a history list of commands which can be looped through in a set sequence to cancel their effects or execute them again depending on the order of operations that were executed already on the history list.

+2. _Avoiding error accumulation in the undo process._
+   : Since each undo is specifically tied to the class and method that has executed their command.
+Potential errors can accrue and grow as commands are repeatedly being executed, unexecuted, and reexecuted within an application.
+Therefore using a class with all the information about execute, undo, and redo can also hold more information to restore back to original state.